 I have worked with adults, adolescents, children and families with a variety of cognitive, behavioural or emotional difficulties.
 I am trained in administrating comprehensive psychological assessments and providing treatment.

-In addition to being a Clinical Psychologist, I am a lecturer at HELP University where I teach and supervise Master students in Clinical Psychology.
+In addition to being a Clinical Psychologist, I was a lecturer at HELP University where I taught and supervised Masters students in Clinical Psychology.
 I also have a strong interest in research and am currently involved in a variety of research projects in Malaysia, Japan and Belgium.
 My research has been published in peer-reviewed journals and I have presented at several international conferences.

 I obtained a Bachelor of Psychology, Masters in Clinical and Health Psychology and a Doctorate of Psychology (PhD) from KU Leuven, Belgium.
 KU Leuven Belgium is one of world’s most innovative universities and recognised as a high quality educational and research institution.

 I have also completed extensive training in assessment of children and adolescents and I gained extensive expertise in evidence-based practices such as Cognitive Behavioural Therapy.

 I am a registered Clinical Psychologist in Belgium.
 Further, I am a member of the American Psychological Association (APA) and Malaysian Society of Clinical Psychology (MSCP).

 Most of my experience is in PraxisP, KU Leuven’s outpatient Academic Centre, where I worked for more than 4 years.
 At PraxisP, I mostly worked with children, adolescents and families.
 I also have experience working with adults.

 I combined working at PraxisP with my Doctoral Degree where I conducted research on children with ADHD and trained Master students in Psychology on Diagnostic Testing.
 During my Doctoral Training, I worked 6 months at The Okinawa Institute of Science and Technology in Japan.